GOP action on mail ballot timelines angers military families

 This issue isn't confined to Ohio.

-Three other states narrowed their post-election windows for accepting mail ballots last session, according to data from the nonpartisan Voting Rights Lab.
+Three other states have narrowed their post-election windows for accepting mail ballots, according to data from the nonpartisan Voting Rights Lab.
 Similar moves pushed by Republican lawmakers are being proposed or discussed this year in Wisconsin, New Jersey, California and other states.

 Ohio's tightened window for receiving mailed ballots is likely to affect just several hundred of the thousands of military and overseas ballots received in any election.
 Critics say any number is too great.